 - ✗ No boost in frames per second

-The iPhone 13 Pro Max (and the Pro) has an all-new pro camera system with telephoto, wide, and ultra-wide cameras.
+The iPhone 14 Pro Max (and the Pro) have a fantastic camera system with telephoto, wide, and ultra-wide cameras.
 There’s a 12MP telephoto, wide, and ultra-wide camera, and support for macro photography, a 6x optical zoom range, and a pretty awesome Night mode that captures photos well even in low-light conditions.
 Then, there’s 4K Dolby Vision HDR recording and a cinematic mode that adds a shallow depth of field automatically, though you can shift that focus if needed after you’ve shot the video.

-It’s worth mentioning that, if you’re okay with shorter battery life and a smaller 6.1-inch display, you might want to consider getting the iPhone 13 Pro instead.
-You’ll get the same 6GB of RAM, the A15 Bionic chip, and the sweet camera setup for a lower cost.
+It’s worth mentioning that, if you’re okay with shorter battery life and a smaller 6.1-inch display, you might want to consider getting the iPhone 14 Pro instead.
+You’ll get the same 6GB of RAM, the A16 Bionic chip, and the sweet camera setup for a lower cost.